code-dot-org/dsco_/CONTRIBUTING.md

 Run `npm run storybook` from the root directory to start storybook locally.

+**Tips:**

+- If you are making changes to multiple packages at once, you may need to rebuild to see those changes across packages.

 ### Deploying to GitHub Pages

 This should happen after every publish so that our Storybook documentation accurately reflects the most recent consumable versions of our components.